prociow/sensorberg-dev.github.io/_posts/2016-07-25-implementation_of_advertiser_identification_android.md

 tags: beacon sdk android
 ---
 For the Advertiser Identifier there are multiple ways of implementing the Google identifier depending on your application.
 We will show an example of what can be done.
-Of course the most important thing is to set, and to get the Id, how you do that is where the implementation can differ.
+Of course the most important thing is to set and unset the ID, how you do that is where the implementation can differ.